 While raising her family, Eileen held part-time teaching roles as a Literacy Teacher, Homebound Tutor, Executive Functioning Coach, and an Enrichment Instructor in both Region 15 and Newtown Public Schools.

 Additionally, she served as a Language Arts Instructor with a strong focus on SAT and ACT Test Prep at Excel Tutoring in Newtown, Connecticut before starting her tutoring company Performance Prep & College Admissions in January of 2014.

 How I Became a Test Prep Tutor!

-About ten years ago, while raising my two children, I was hired by a small boutique tutoring company, Excel Tutoring, as an SAT coach.
+About twelve years ago, while raising my two children, I was hired by a small boutique tutoring company, Excel Tutoring, as an SAT coach.
 Since it had been a few decades since I took the SAT exam, I needed to relearn the test.
 Once I knew the test, however, I realized that I would need to apply my rhetoric skills in a scientific rather than an academic way.

 Here’s Why: The skills needed to do well on the SAT reading and writing are NOTHING like the skills necessary to demonstrate mastery in school.
 High School humanities teachers expect students to analyze texts and INFER responses.
 Inferring requires abstract thinking.
 On a standardized test, since there is only one right answer, there is no real thinking.
 The test is relatively concrete.

 How I Became an Independent Educational Consultant